AlexsCode/AlexsCode.github.io/posts/driven_development.md

     In my experience this is often not very suitable when doing agile, as it requires alot of the features to only be loosely connected or with a large amount of additional planning.
 Otherwise it makes more sense to plan the entire project in one go and achieve implementation in the same steps as best fits whichever software methodology the team prefers.
     TDD and BDD can both be fitted and implemented into a single "ticket" or unit of work, whereas FDD is more for larger chunks of work.

+### Personal preference

+Each tool has its best environment.
+My preference is primarily to use Test driven development whenever i have the chance.
+I will often write different types of tests, which are out of the scope of this document.
+But generally i will choose to start my TDD with unit tests.